AR-CADE/dart_swaymsg/README.md

+# dart_swaymsg
+A swaymsg clone written in dart.

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+Command-line application entrypoint is in `bin/`, library code in `lib/`, and example unit test in `test/`.